 Request Rate Limits

 Request frequency is limited to 60,000 calls per app per hour.
+If the limit is exceeded, an HTTP 429 response will be returned.
 If you believe that your application requires additional capacity, send us a note using the Support Requests form.

 There are several notions of time to understand when handling and processing CGM data.